 We wouldn’t say that there are no cons at all when you try to or are pregnant at 30.
-In fact, you might have searched around google looking for the success probability, disadvantages or even maybe complications that may arise and there might be zillions of reasons and complications mentioned.
+In fact, you might have searched around google looking for the success probability, disadvantages, or even maybe complications that may arise and there might be zillions of reasons and complications mentioned.
 But here’s us telling you why it is worth considering putting off your decision to start a family until you are ready.

 ● Figuring out relationships– It is when you are in your 30’s, there are high chances that you will be in a stable, healthy relationship.
 When you are just married and discovering your husband and your in-laws and finding ways to get adjusted, having a baby may not be the most appropriate decision.
 Having a baby is not a solution or is gonna make you wiser overnight!

 ● Financial Stability – This is perhaps the biggest reason why women choose to have children in their 30s.
 You gain about a quiet few years of experience working.
-In your 30s, you will be older, wiser, capable of saving money or would have already saved some for the baby.
+In your 30s, you will be older, wiser, capable of saving money, or would have already saved some for the baby.
 You start to make better financial decisions.
-The frequent checkups, tests, medicines, baby essentials, diapers, nannies won’t make you break out in a sweat.
+The frequent checkups, tests, medicines, baby essentials, diapers, and nannies won’t make you break out in a sweat.

 ● You’ll Look and Feel Younger– Most mothers admit that having children made them age faster.
-If you are having a baby at twenty-three then by the time you are 30 years old, you will have a 7-year old going to school.
+If you are having a baby at twenty-three then by the time you are 30 years old, you will have a 7-year-old going to school.
 Most of your friends will just start having babies making them appear much younger.

 ● More energetic – You aren’t any for more the feeble women in your 20’s.
 The busy schedule of your life makes you very energetic and full of stamina in your thirties.
 This is a perfect time to nourish your baby in your womb.